AI Sovereignty: Charting Switzerland’s Path Amid US and Chinese AI Dominance

 • How can Switzerland evaluate the trustworthiness and safety of foundation models before deploying them in critical infrastructure?

-• What can initiatives such as Apertus, Open Euro LLM, GPT-SW3, and Alia realistically deliver as instruments of sovereign AI strategy?
+• What can European and Swiss sovereign LLM initiatives realistically deliver as instruments of sovereign AI strategy, and what are their principal obstacles?

 • What should the core pillars of a Swiss national AI strategy be, and why should the Federal Council treat this as a priority?